Just a Day: Music video

 The video shows various fans miming to the song in their bedrooms.
 It started off as a competition on the band's website, in which fans had to send in an unedited video of themselves and the director chose the best ones.
 After being notified that they were successful, they were then advised to refrain from posting on any public internet forum until the release of the video.

 Despite the mixed reception the video has within the fanbase, it gained cult classic status.
 It also became an inspiration to Jetplane Landing and Canadian rock band the Barenaked Ladies, for their videos to "Brave Gravity" and "Wind it Up" respectively.

 Fans critical of the video often mention that the fans' voices singing over the track makes the video hard to enjoy.
 The idea of this was inspired by the idea of the song playing on a small 2-speaker tape player with the fan in question singing along to it.

 2020 version

 On 8 April 2020, the band posted a fifteen-second video on YouTube inviting fans to submit their own video, to offer support to those affected by the COVID-19 pandemic.

 As a result, a remake version of the music video was created and uploaded 22 days later.
 The video featured updated appearances of a small number of participants from the original 2001 music video, fans who had not appeared in the original video and submissions from key workers such as NHS staff.

+On every date of the late 2025 Comfort in Sound tour, this version alongside the original was played side-by-side behind the band on the backlit projection screen, during every performance of the song.